aneo008/ferryServiceVRP/README.md

 #### 1. Exact methods - Exhaustive Search, Integer Linear Programming Model
 #### 2. Heuristic methods - Genetic Algorithm

-All the above methods were implemented using Python 3.7.
+All the above methods were implemented using Python 3.10.
-The algorithms were run and tested on a Lenovo YOGA S740 with an Intel i7 CPU and 16 GB RAM.
+The algorithms were run and tested on a MacBook Pro 13-inch 2018 model with a 2.3 GHz Quad-Core Intel Core i5 and 16 GB RAM.

 ## Installation